-The target annual incentive bonuses, as a percentage of base pay, for the executive officers in 2010 were: 50% for Dr. Hacksell, 35% for Dr. Mills and Mr. Aasen, and 30% for Mr. Baity.
+The target annual incentive bonuses, as a percentage of base pay, for the executive officers in 2011 were: 50% for Dr. Hacksell, 35% for Dr. Mills and Mr. Aasen, and 30% for Mr. Baity.
 The Compensation Committee has the discretion to recommend bonus amounts to our Board from 0 to 150% of the applicable target percentage based on the performance of the individual executive officer, his functional area within the Company and the Company as whole.
 The degree to which the corporate goals were achieved is taken into account by the Compensation Committee in determining percentages of target awards, and the level of achievement is not associated with any particular compensation outcome, which remains in the discretion of the Compensation Committee regardless of goal achievement.
-Due to the financial position of the Company, even though the majority of goals were met for 2010, the bonuses that were awarded by our Board for 2010 were only limited bonuses, which equaled approximately one-third of the target bonus amounts for each of the executive officers.
+Due to the financial position of the Company, even though the majority of goals were met for 2011, the bonuses that were awarded by our Board for 2011 were only limited bonuses, which equaled approximately one-third of the target bonus amounts for each of the executive officers.

-For 2010, our Board established corporate goals related to the following categories: our pimavanserin program, lifecycle management of pimavanserin, our PCAP program, drug discovery, business development, financing and investor relations, strategic marketing and commercialization, and administration and infrastructure.
+For 2011, our Board established corporate goals related to the following categories: our pimavanserin program, our AM-831 program, drug discovery, business development, financing and investor relations, and administration and infrastructure.

-- Pimavanserin program goals consisted of designing and initiating a new Phase III trial for PDP, continuing other ongoing studies, performing other enabling development, designing and commencing a feasibility trial for Alzheimer's disease psychosis, and supporting the collaboration with Biovail. - PCAP program goals consisted primarily of advancing the existing collaboration for this program through CMC and IND-enabling studies. - Drug discovery goals consisted of supporting project initiatives under our collaboration with Allergan and our grants from the Michael J. Fox Foundation, supporting partnering activities with respect to specified compounds, and supporting efforts for additional project support for specified programs. - Business development goals included extending our collaboration with Allergan and evaluating potential business development and strategic opportunities.
+- Pimavanserin program goals consisted of managing and advancing our ongoing Phase III trials for PDP, continuing other ongoing studies, and performing other enabling development. - AM-831 program goals consisted primarily of advancing the existing collaboration, including the filing of the IND and commencing Phase I studies. - Drug discovery goals consisted of supporting project initiatives under our research collaboration with Allergan and our grants from The Michael J. Fox Foundation and the Small Business Innovation Research program, and supporting efforts for additional project support for specified programs. - Business development goals included extending our research collaboration with Allergan and evaluating potential business development and strategic opportunities.

-- Financing and investor relations goals included strengthening our cash position, and executing cost savings, investor relations and financing activities. - Administration and infrastructure goals consisted of evaluating and executing on facilities strategies, executing human resources programs, and developing and securing intellectual property assets related to specified programs.
+- Financing and investor relations goals included strengthening our cash position by completing a financing, regaining and maintaining compliance with NASDAQ listing requirements, and executing investor relations activities. - Administration and infrastructure goals consisted of evaluating and executing on facilities strategies, including exiting the Sweden facility, executing human resources programs, and developing and securing intellectual property assets related to specified programs.

 Long-Term Incentives.
 Our long-term incentives are currently in the form of stock option awards.
 The objective of these awards is to advance our longer-term interests and those of our stockholders and to complement incentives tied to annual performance by providing incentives for longevity with the company.
 Stock option grants to executives currently are made pursuant to our 2010 Equity Incentive Plan (the "2010 Plan") at the inception of service and usually thereafter in connection with the regular meeting of the Board of Directors in March of each year.
-From the time of our public offering in 2004 until the 2010 Plan was approved at the 2010 Annual Meeting of Stockholders in June 2010, options grants to eligible non-executive employees are generally made in connection with the March meeting of the Board of Directors.
+From the time of our public offering in 2004 until the 2010 Plan was approved at the 2010 Annual Meeting of Stockholders in June 2010, option grants to eligible non-executive employees are generally made in connection with the March meeting of the Board of Directors.
 We do not coordinate the grant of stock options to the timing of releases of material non-public information.
 Stock options only produce value to our executives if the price of our stock appreciates, thereby directly linking the interests of executives with those of stockholders.